Father Thomas Shoback – Diocese of Scranton

 Assigned as follows:

-Summary of Abuse Allegations against Father Thomas Shoback:
+Summary of Abuse Sexual Allegations against Father Thomas Shoback:

-In May 2006, the Diocese of Scranton received an allegation that Shoback molested an 11 year old altar boy.
+Father Thomas Shoback was ordained a priest in 1977, who served in multiple parishes in the Diocese of Scranton.
+According to media reports, in May 2006, the Diocese of Scranton received an allegation that Shoback molested an 11-year-old altar boy.
 Shoback denied the allegations.
 The victim provided the name of a second altar boy who was also a victim, but he denied any inappropriate behavior by the priest.
-The matter was closed and Shoback was sent for a psychological evaluation, according to the grand jury report.
+The matter was closed and Shoback was sent for a psychological evaluation, according to the 2018 PA Grand Jury report.

 If he serves his maximum sentence, Shoback is set to be released in 2023.